 Written by: Steve Socha

-From November 16, 2015 to January 10th, 2016, the residential work of SUSTAINABLE.TO (S.TO) will be a feature of the At-Home Exhibit in Cambridge, Ontario put on by Art + Design Idea Exchange.
+From November 16, 2015 to January 10th, 2016, the residential work of Sustainable will be a feature of the At-Home Exhibit in Cambridge, Ontario put on by Art + Design Idea Exchange.
 The displayed works focus on homes capable of withstanding natural disasters, energy-efficient homes, off-grid homes, and new concepts for shared living and working spaces.
-As frontrunners in sustainable and resilient design, S.TO’s projects are front and centre at the exhibit, taking place at the University of Waterloo Architecture Building.
+As frontrunners in sustainable and resilient design, Sustainable’s projects are front and centre at the exhibit, taking place at the University of Waterloo Architecture Building.

 Projects featured in the exhibit include: Hunter House: Straw-Bale Off-grid Passive Solar House near Peterborough, Modern Low-Cost Low-Energy House for disaster recovery in the 9th Ward in New Orleans, Joplin House: Tornado-Resistant House for Missouri, Resilient House: Post Hurricane Sandy Low-Cost Passive House for New York, East York Passive House: Bungalow Addition and Renovation, and St. John’s Multi-Generational Home: Grid-Connected, Passive-Solar Farmhouse in Whitchurch-Stoufville.
 Each of these projects responds to its unique context with simple yet effective solutions for creating a home that is comfortable, affordable, and aesthetically pleasing.